ziwon/AIND-Sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?

-A: Look for all duplicate values of each row and column in sudoku.
-However, not all the duplicate values, but the only values whose length is 2 are regarded as those corresponding to the naked twins.
-Then, if each row and column has a number greater than the naked twins, delete the number corresponding to the naked twin one by one.
+A: Sudoku has 29 units in total, which are 9 row units, 9 comlumn units, 9 square units and 2 diagonal units.
+So the constraints will be propagated into every 29 units using loop.
+And keep in mind that every unit has 9 boxes (or numbers).
+First, in every loop for 29 units, we don't care the numbers with a length of 1 in a box.
+We're just going to take the box of 1-length values as solved boxes.
+Because, we don't need to unnecessary computation for the solved ones in 9 boxes.

+Next, we should investigate which one has the naked twins in 9 boxes.
+In every units, all the values whose length is 2 could be considered as a candidate for the naked twins.
+But to be the naked twins between the boxes with two-length values, their values must duplicated in boxes.

+To find out which boxes are duplicated, we're going to introduce a dictionary, its keys is going to be each numbers in a box and its values is going to be a list with the name of boxes (ex.
+D4, E6) that has every duplicated numbers.

+If, the length of the list is greater than 1, it means there are duplicated boxes at where that value is.
+Therefore, we can take all the boxes which is greater than 1 in a list into the naked twins.

+So far, we could find out what the unsolved boxes and the naked twin boxes are.
+Now, we invastigate 9 boxes in a unit again with these boxes.
+We're going to choose only the unsolved boxes from 9 boxes, and also exclude the naked twin boxes itself from 9 boxes.
+Then, replace the value of the unsolved box with the value of the naked twin box

 # Question 2 (Diagonal Sudoku)
-Q: How do we use constraint propagation to solve the diagonal sudoku problem?
+Q: How do we use constraint propagation to shouolve the diagonal sudoku problem?
 A: It is simple.
-Add diagonal units to existing units.
-As well as the existing `eliminate ()` and `only_choice ()` algorithms, apply the `naked_twins()` algorithms to the strategies to solve all of the units including the diagonal units.
+Add two diagonal units into the exsiting entire unit.
+Then, we have 29 units to propagate the constraint.
+As well as the existing `eliminate ()` and `only_choice ()` algorithms, apply the `naked_twins()` algorithms to the strategies to solve all of the units which has included the diagonal units.

 ### Install